John Richardson (New South Wales politician): Parliament

 In September 1851, prior to the establishment of responsible government, Richardson was elected to the seat of County of Stanley in the semi-elected Legislative Council.
 He represented the electorate until March 1854 when he resigned his seat to undertake a long tour of Britain.
 On his return in September 1855 he won a by-election for the Council seat of Stanley Boroughs (including Brisbane and Ipswich) which, prior to the establishment of Queensland as a separate colony in 1859, was part of New South Wales.
 At the first election under the new constitution he was elected to the Legislative Assembly as one of the two members for Stanley Boroughs.
 At the 1859 election, Richardson successfully stood for the seat of Brisbane but resigned from the seat when Queensland was granted self-government.
 In October 1868, he accepted a life appointment to the New South Wales Legislative Council.
 He did not hold a parliamentary or ministerial position.

 Richardson's department store

-Richardson's (J. Richardson & Co Ltd) was a department store in Armidale, New South Wales, Australia that operated between 1842 and 1992 and its hardware and building supplies business operations were bought out in 1983 and relocated as independent franchisees in Armidale and the Northern Tablelands district and remain in operation to this day.
+Richardson's (J. Richardson & Co Ltd) was a department store in Armidale, New South Wales, Australia that operated between 1842 and 1992 and its hardware and agricultural business operations were bought out in 1983 and relocated as independent franchisees in Armidale and the Northern Tablelands district and remain in operation to this day.